mendix/docs/refguide7/select--elements.md

 parent: "mapping-documents"
 ---

+## 1 Overview

-For both [import](import-mappings)and [export mappings](export-mappings) you need to specify the elements structure you want to map.
-You do this in the **Select schema elements** window.
-An example of this screen is shown below.
+For both [import](import-mappings) and [export mappings](export-mappings), you need to specify the schema structure that you want to map.
+You do this in the **Select schema elements** window, an example of which is shown below.

 ![](attachments/16713729/19399143.png)

 Perform the following steps in the **Select schema elements** window:

-1. Depending on whether you want to make a mapping for an [XML schema](xml-schemas), a [Consumed web service](consumed-web-services) or a [JSON structure](json-structures) documents you need to select an **XML schema**, **Web service operation** or **JSON structure** as the source.
+1. Select the schema source on which you want to base the mapping.
+This can be either an [XML schema](xml-schemas), a [Consumed web service](consumed-web-services), a [JSON structure](json-structures), or an [Entity structure](entity-structures).
-2. If source is XML schema then select the root element of the mapping.
-This is done by selecting the **Start at** element for the XML schema or the **request part** for the web service operation. **Start at **lists the root elements in an XML schema.
+2. If you selected an XML schema or a web service operation as the source, then select the root element of the mapping.
+Do this by selecting the **Start at** element for the XML schema or the **Request part** for the web service operation. **Start at** lists the root elements in an XML schema.
 You can select one root element to base your mapping on.
-If source is Web service operation, **Request part **lists the header and body element of the request part of an operation.
-If an operation has multiple parameters, these are listed in the Request part as well. **Request part** is only applicable to export mappings.
+If the source is a web service operation, the **Request part** lists the header and body element of the request part of an operation.
+If an operation has multiple parameters, these are listed in the **Request part** as well.
+The **Request part** is only applicable to export mappings.
-3. Finally, select specific elements in the tree explorer below.
-Typically you do not need to map an entire source, since they can be quite large.
+3. Select the specific elements in the tree explorer.
+Typically, you do not need to map an entire source, since they can be quite large.

 <div class="alert alert-success">{% markdown %}

-If the contents of the used schema source change, the mapping document does not match with the schema anymore and a consistency error is shown.
-This consistency error is easily fixed by right-clicking the consistency error itself and selecting 'Resolve by updating from schema'.
+If the contents of the used schema source change, the mapping document does not match the schema anymore and a consistency error is shown.
+This consistency error is easily fixed by right-clicking the consistency error itself and selecting **Resolve by updating from schema**.

-Schema contents can change by importing a changed XML schema, WSDL or by changing a JSON structure.
+Schema contents can change by importing a changed XML schema or an WSDL, or by changing the JSON structure or entity structure.

 {% endmarkdown %}</div>

-## Rules and Restrictions
+## 2 Rules and Restrictions

 Keep in mind the following rules and restrictions for element selection: